 The organizational problem

-The hardest part of AI product strategy is not the framework.
-It is the organizational pressure to ship something that demos well.
+The hardest part of AI product strategy isn't the framework.
+It's the organizational pressure to ship something that demos well.

 The best AI product leaders I know resist that pressure by reframing the conversation.
-They do not say "we should not use AI."
-They say "here is the user problem AI can solve, and here is how we will know it is working."
+They don't say "we shouldn't use AI."
+They say "here's the user problem AI can solve, and here's how we'll know it's working."
 They make the job the hero of the story, not the model.

 That reframe is the entire strategy.
 Start with the job.
 Design for failure.
 Measure outcomes.
 Everything else is implementation.